PocketCareS/Android/README.md

 PocketCare S cares values the security and privacy of its users.
 The app does not collect any private information about an individual person.
 All the data collected is anonymous and will not reveal any personally identifiable information.
 An Infographic with this information can be found [here](https://engineering.buffalo.edu/content/dam/engineering/computer-science-engineering/images/pocketcare/PocketCareS.pdf).

+**For a more detailed description, refer to the [additional information](#additional-information) section.**

-### Getting App Client ID for Exposure Notification
+## Push Notifications for Exposure

+PocketCare S plans to implement automatic contact tracing by collaborating with healthcare organizations in the future.
+In the current Android application, we have added an experimental feature to show how these notifications would work in the future.

-PocketCare S Android application can get exposure notification from the web portal.
+PocketCare S Android application can get push notification for COVID-19 exposure from the web portal.
 You can learn more about the process [here]().
-This is still an experimental feature and a work in progress this is why you would need to get the App Client ID from the Android application itself to notify the user.
-You can do this by following the given directions:
+This is still a work in progress and hence you will need to get the unique App Client ID of the infected person from the Android application itself to notify the users who have been in contact with the infected person.
+You can get the App Client ID following the guide below.

+### Getting App Client ID

+Follow these directions for **Android Studio** or **ADB** to get the App Client ID.

 #### Using Android Studio